Wilson Center Projects

 Dancing on Bones: How Past Wars Shape The Present in China, Russia, and North Korea

-Katie Stallard is a foreign affairs journalist and author of the forthcoming book Dancing on Bones: How Past Wars Shape the Present in Russia, China, and North Korea, to be published by Oxford University Press.
+Katie Stallard is Senior Editor for China and Global Affairs at the New Statesman and author of the book Dancing on Bones: How Past Wars Shape the Present in Russia, China, and North Korea, to be published by Oxford University Press.
 She has written for Foreign Policy, The Diplomat, Asan Forum and others, and appeared as an analyst for multiple media outlets.

 Previously based in Russia and China as a foreign correspondent for Sky News, she has reported from more than twenty countries to date, covering conflicts, natural disasters, and some of the world’s most repressive regimes.
 From Beijing, she reported extensively on North Korea, travelling to Pyongyang, the DMZ, and the China-North Korea border, and covering multiple missile and nuclear tests.
 As well as covering Chinese domestic politics, she travelled out into the disputed waters of the South China Sea and to the front line of the battle for the southern Philippines city of Marawi, where she reported under sniper fire from ISIS-linked militants.